ZAHIDKHATTAKCS/lets-upgrade-courses/Tailwindcss 3 Days  Bootcamp/readme.md

 ### 🧵 `@apply`
 Use `@apply` in Tailwind CSS to combine utility classes in your custom CSS for cleaner and more maintainable code.

+day 3

+@theme is used for creating your own classes and you can use it like if you want to apply a specific theme on website so you can create it in @theme in input.css